Phase ordering kinetics of the long-range Ising model

 The understanding of ferromagnetic ordering kinetics in NNIM is well developed \cite{Bray_article,puri2009kinetics}.
 It is characterized by formation and growth of domains of like spins and is a scaling phenomenon, i.e., the characteristic length scale a.k.a. the domain size $\ell(t)$ at time $t$ follows the Lifshitz-Cahn-Allen (LCA) law \cite{Bray_article}: $\ell(t) \sim t^{1/2}$ which can be derived by considering that $\ell(t)$ grows via reduction of the curvature $1/\ell(t)$ of the domain walls.
 Similarly for the LRIM the growth is likely to be driven by interactions between domain walls.
 Assuming this growth as a scaling phenomenon and using an ``energy scaling'' argument it has been predicted that \cite{Bray_only,bray1994growth,Rutenberg1994}

 i.e., (i) in the ``truly'' long-range regime for $\sigma<1$, the growth exponent $\alpha$ is $\sigma$ dependent, (ii) at the crossover point $\sigma=1$, the growth follows the LCA law with a multiplicative logarithmic correction, and (iii) for $\sigma>1$, LRIM behaves asymptotically as the NNIM with $\alpha=1/2$.
 There exist few attempts to confirm these predictions via numerical solution of Ginzburg-Landau-type \cite{Hisao93} or Langevin-type \cite{Lee93,Ispolatov1999} dynamical equations.
 The only available results from MC simulations \cite{gundh2015ordering} in this regard tackles the expensive calculation of the local energy involving all the spins by using a cut-off distance for $J(r_{ij})$ in \eqref{LRIM}.
 Importantly, in disagreement with \eqref{Prediction}, $\alpha$ is found there to be no different than in NNIM for all $\sigma$, thus suggesting a universal nonequilibrium behavior.
 In equilibrium it is well established both theoretically \cite{Stell1970,Fisher1972,Sak73} and in simulations \cite{luijten1997,Luijten2002,horita2017upper} that critical exponents are not universal.
-In the $d=2$ LRIM, for $\sigma < 1$ the critical exponent $\eta$ takes its mean-field value, followed by an intermediate range $1 < \sigma < \sigma_{\times}$ where it is $\sigma$-dependent, and for $\sigma > \sigma_{\times}$ it behaves like in the NNIM.
+For example, in the $d=2$ LRIM, for $\sigma < 1$ the critical exponent $\eta$ takes its mean-field value, followed by an intermediate range $1 < \sigma < \sigma_{\times}$ where it is $\sigma$-dependent, and for $\sigma > \sigma_{\times}$ it behaves like in the NNIM.
 The value of the crossover point $\sigma_{\times}$ is still disputed \cite{horita2017upper} and predicted to be $\sigma_{\times}=2$ \cite{Fisher1972} or $\sigma_{\times}=7/4$ \cite{Sak73}.
-In this Letter, thus along with the establishment of a novel and efficient approach of doing MC simulations for the kinetics of LRIM in $d=2$ without involving any cut-off, we aim further to check the $\sigma$-dependence of the growth exponent $\alpha$.
+In this Letter, we present results from MC simulations for the ordering kinetics of LRIM in $d=2$ using our efficient approach with the aim to check the $\sigma$-dependence of the growth exponent $\alpha$.